 After exploiting the vulnerability, WannaCry’s first high-profile attack was on the Spanish telecommunications company Telefonica.
 In this case, WannaCry quickly encrypted critical data and held it hostage, demanding that the company pay a cryptocurrency ransom.

 Seen mostly in ransomware attacks carried out in Germany, GoldenEye is a locker ransomware variant first noticed in June of 2017 and spread via phishing emails like other known types of ransomware.
 In addition to encrypting files to hide data from the owner, it can also revoke essential computer functions to bring the user to a complete standstill.

-Spider ransomware was a strain first discovered by Netskope in 2017 and distributed by hackers using phishing campaigns.
-As a crypto ransomware, it gives victims a 96-hour window to submit a Bitcoin payment set by the attacker.
+Spider ransomware was first discovered by Netskope in 2017 and distributed by hackers using phishing campaigns.
+As a crypto-ransomware, it gives victims a 96-hour window to submit a Bitcoin payment set by the attacker.
 An added layer of security equipped Spider with security measures that will destroy files if the victim tries to retrieve them on their own.
-Failure to pay could result in the destruction of your data or computer operating system.
+Failure to pay could destroy your data or computer operating system.

 Having a fear of your computer and devices falling victim to a ransomware attack is a legitimate concern.
 Here are some things you can do to protect yourself and your data: